11 Pet-Friendly Hotel Chains in Australia

 An increasing number of hotels in Australia have become pet-friendly in recent years.
 And not just single hotels, but sometimes entire hotel chains, or at least the majority of the hotels in a brand.

-The advantage of booking with a pet-friendly hotel chain is that as well as the facilities and style being consistent from hotel to hotel, the pet policies are also usually identical.
-So whether you’re after a luxury hotel or apartment-style hotel rooms, check out these dog-friendly hotel chains next time you’re booking a hotel stay in Australia with your dog.
+The advantage of booking with a pet-friendly hotel chain is that as well as the facilities and style being consistent from hotel to hotel, the pet policies are often identical, making it easier booking for a pet-friendly stay.

 Note: This post contains affiliate links, which means I may receive commission if you make a purchase using the links.
 See my full disclaimer.